-- Women often report high rates of depressive symptoms, anxiety, post-traumatic stress, panic, fear, and even suicidal thoughts.
-Depressive symptoms, for example, can last several years after a stillbirth and need to be addressed in future pregnancies.
-It is estimated that 4.2 million women have depressive symptoms as a result of stillbirth. - Mothers of stillborn babies may also be stigmatized by neighbours, relatives, society, and community members. - Mothers may feel blamed and pressured to get pregnant again.
+- There may be further impact on mothers in addition to the points listed above: - > Women often report high rates of depressive symptoms, anxiety, post-traumatic stress, panic, fear, and even suicidal thoughts.
+Depressive symptoms, for example, can last several years after a stillbirth and need to be addressed in future pregnancies. - > It is estimated that 4.2 million women have depressive symptoms as a result of stillbirth. - > Mothers may feel blamed and pressured to get pregnant again.
 They may want to get pregnant again themselves.
-It is important to establish their need to cope with the loss in the way that would be best for them (physically & emotionally) before trying to get pregnant again. - > Mothers may have no social support systems due to stigma or blame.
+It is important to establish their need to cope with the loss in the way that would be best for them (physically & emotionally) before trying to get pregnant again. - Mothers of stillborn babies may also be stigmatized by neighbours, relatives, society, and community members. - Mothers may have no social support systems due to stigma or blame.